 The Starter is one of the most important officials on the deck.
 The Starter is in direct contact with the swimmers during a critical phase of the race-the start.
-Your actions can clearly affect the swimmer's performance.
+His/her actions can directly affect the swimmer's performance.
 Therefore, this position cannot be taken casually.
-Starting should be constantly practiced and improved.
+Starting should be regularly practiced and improved.